About Tor: Testimonial: Why do I use Tor?

 The solidarity issues are of principle.
 I believe in the principle of unmonitored human interaction.
 Tor is one way of doing this on-line.
 I believe in the principle, and understand how Tor works.
 Its architecture of privacy by design, as opposed to privacy by promise, is my deciding factor.
 If one really wants unmonitored communication, make a date.
 Leave all electronics behind and take a walk in a park, or on a beach, or go sailing!
 Be free as the birds.
 There is no “secure communication” on the internet, though some methods leak less information than others.

-I am a strong believer in Free Software and its FOSS variant.
+I am a strong believer in Free Software.
 The Tor developers have embraced this understanding that software needs to be openly published.
 It needs to be able to be independently reviewed.
 I place no trust whatsoever in a commercial VPN provider who does not publish their code, and publish reference to the log retention laws which they are required to comply with by the national government in which they are registered.

 For these reasons I use Tor, every day, for many things.
 I've built a little software collection of tools which enable me to easily download pieces of content that I wish to read, view or listen to via Tor.
 These are not TBB type things.
 They are customizations of core GNU/Linux tools to use Tor as an anonymity providing transport.